aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/04 - Subprojects.md

 1. Navigate to the Configuration module
 2. In the upper left corner click on _To configure study projects click here._
-3. Under each project, you should be able to defined the associated subprojects.
+3. Under each project, you should be able to define the associated subprojects.

 > Note: If affiliation of subprojects to projects can not be done from the front-end, it could be done directly in SQL as follows.